In this post

 - write them by hand – the most natural and intuitive approach;

-Apart from that, you also want to be able to adjust all your automatic translations, since they are never 100% perfect.
-Make sure that your multilingual plugin allows for that.
+In addition, you want to be able to adjust all your automatic translations, since they are never 100% perfect.
+Make sure that your WordPress multilingual plugin allows for that.

 3. Control of Your Translations